sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 Locate the empty `customer_support_agent.prompty` file.

-Copy and pste the following text into it:
+Copy and paste the following text into it:

 ```
 You are a customer support agent that can give general advice on banking products and branch locations